hutaoshusband/WeAreDevs-Deobfuscator/README.md

+# ⚠️ DISCLAIMER: NO UPDATES / NO SUPPORT ⚠️

+**READ THIS BEFORE USING OR DOWNLOADING:**

+**I DO NOT GIVE UPDATES FOR THIS DEOBFUSCATOR.**
+**I DO NOT PROVIDE SUPPORT FOR THIS DEOBFUSCATOR.**

+This project is **ARCHIVED** and provided **"AS-IS"**.

+*   If the tool does not work for your specific script: **I will not fix it.**
+*   If you encounter a bug: **I will not fix it.**
+*   If you don't know how to use it: **I will not help you.**

+I am not the developer of the obfuscator itself.
+I created this tool for a specific use case, and I am sharing it as open source. **We are not responsible if this Open Source Tool does not work correctly.**

+**If it does not work, FIX IT YOURSELF.** Clone the repository and modify the code.
+Do not ask for help on Discord or GitHub issues expecting a fix from me.
+I do not have the time to maintain this project or provide technical support.

+---

 # WeAreDevs Lua Deobfuscator / Prometheus Deobfuscator

 A toolkit for analyzing and deobfuscating Lua scripts protected by the WeAreDevs obfuscator (v1.0.0).